Toyota Auto Body: History

+In April 2024, Toyota Auto Body fully resumed production after several of its assembly lines were halted for over a month as a result of an investigation into Toyota Industries-supplied diesel engines.

 Toyota Auto Body was a public company until late 2011, when Toyota made it a wholly owned subsidiary and delisted its shares.

 Facilities

 Vehicle assembly and management

 Toyota Auto Body assembly plants are Fujimatsu (Ichiriyama, Kariya, Aichi), Inabe (Inabe, Mie), Yoshiwara (Yoshiwara, Toyota, Aichi), Kariya (Showa, Kariya, Aichi).
 There is a development centre in Toyota, Aichi (Kotobuki New Development Centre).
 The head offices are in Kariya, Aichi.
 Additional offices are located in Tokyo and Osaka.